AGOberprieler/LoCoLotive/README.md

 ## Example 2 (overlapping loci)

 In the first example, we only used ESTs from sunflower as input target sequences.
-We will now run a similar analysis using the complete set of ESTs to demonstrate LoCoLotives behaviour in presence of overlapping/redundant loci:
+We will now run a similar analysis using the complete set of ESTs to demonstrate LoCoLotives behavior in presence of overlapping/redundant loci:

 ```bash
 ./run.py -a genomic.gff COS_sunf_lett_saff_all.fasta GCA_003112345.1_ASM311234v1_genomic.fna